Digital-Defiance/duality-social/packages/duality-social-docs/docs/intro.md

 - Stored in packages/duality-social-angular
 - Ensure the library is built first
 - Build with ```nx build duality-social-angular``` from the toplevel directory
+- Need to get the NPM key for FontAwesome from https://fontawesome.com/docs/web/setup/packages
+  - The NPM password is given under the "1.
+Configure Access" section.

 ### Database